On the Emergence of Cross-Task Linearity in the Pretraining-Finetuning Paradigm: Related Work

 \section{Related Work}

 \textbf{(Linear) Mode Connectivity.} \citet{freeman2017topology,draxler2018essentially,garipov2018loss} noted Mode Connectivity (MC), where different minima in the loss landscape can be connected by a non-linear path of nearly constant loss. \citet{nagarajan2019uniform,frankle2020linear} discovered that the path of nearly constant loss can be linear, for models that are jointly trained for a short time before undergoing independent training, termed Linear Mode Connectivity (LMC). \citet{fort2020deep} analyzed LMC from a perspective of the Neural Tangent Kernel dynamics. \citet{entezari2022the,ainsworth2023git} showed that even independently trained networks can satisfy LMC after accounting for permutation invariance.
-Studies~\cite{liang2018understanding,venturi2018spurious,nguyen2018loss,nguyen2019connected,kuditipudi2019explaining,ferbach2023proving,zhao2023understanding} have attempted to prove (linear) mode connectivity from various perspectives. \citet{adilova2023layerwise} studied the layerwise behaviour of LMC under federated learning settings. \citet{yunis2022on} extended LMC to the case of multiple modes and identified a high-dimensional convex hull of low loss in the loss landscape. \citet{qin-etal-2022-exploring} studied MC in the context of pretrained language models. \citet{mirzadeh2021linear,juneja2023linear} investigated finetuning from the lens of LMC. \citet{zhou2023going} identified a stronger connectivity than LMC, namely Layerwise Linear Feature Connectivity (LLFC), and observed LLFC always co-occurs with LMC.
+Studies~\cite{liang2018understanding,venturi2018spurious,nguyen2018loss,nguyen2019connected,kuditipudi2019explaining,ferbach2023proving,zhao2023understanding,zhou2023going} have attempted to prove (linear) mode connectivity from various perspectives. \citet{adilova2023layerwise} studied the layerwise behaviour of LMC under federated learning settings. \citet{qin-etal-2022-exploring} studied MC in the context of pretrained language models. \citet{mirzadeh2021linear,juneja2023linear} investigated finetuning from the lens of LMC. \citet{zhou2023going} identified a stronger connectivity than LMC, namely Layerwise Linear Feature Connectivity (LLFC), and observed LLFC always co-occurs with LMC. \cite{chen2024going} expand the concept of feature similarity with LLFC.